2026 VSA Council

 Term: appointed by VSA council

-David Waters is an amateur naturalist and a jack of many trades.
-David has worked and studied in various sustainability fields over the past decade and brings to the VSA team an interest in developing community through developing connection with the Earth.
-David came to Buckingham in early 2020 to deepen his exploration of yoga as a modality for healing and as a framework for healthy living.
-David is the farm manager at Satchidananda Ashram.
+David is an amateur naturalist and a jack of many trades.
+He has worked and studied in various sustainability fields over the past decade and brings to the VSA team an interest in developing community through developing connection with the Earth.
+David moved to Yogaville in early 2020 to deepen his exploration of yoga as a framework for healthy living.
+David manages Heartwood Farm in nearby Appomattox, after spending 3 years managing the farm at Satchidananda Ashram.
 He serves as the VSA Council Administrator.

 The Council Administrator serves as logistics coordinator for major projects at the Council’s pleasure, and chairs the Council Meetings.